Recap: My Little Pony: Friendship Is Magic S1 E26: "The Best Night Ever"

 Suspiciously Apropos Music: Pinkie's "Pony Pokey" song is played over scenes of the other ponies trying to have a good time at the Gala, with the lyrics matching up to their situations and actions very well.

 Tempting Fate: Twilight and Celestia walk into the grand hall to find it devastated, and with four of the Mane Cast surveying the results of the recent bout of Disaster Dominoes.
 Twilight can't help but utter the classic phrase, "Well, it can't get any worse!"
-Cue Fluttershy.
+Cue Fluttershy with a horde of frightened animals

 Title Drop: Several times over the course of the episode.